kentomagento/MovieScroll/README.md

 ## User Stories

 The following functionality is complete:
+*[√] User can look up movies and their synopsis
+*[√] User can see poster in relation to the movies they are looking through

 Scrolling movies that are called from a web api, implementing cocoapods and AlamofireImage